Zanaqi/Enhanced-Media-Library/README.md

 The project is divided into two main directories:

-- **backend**: Contains the Python backend responsible for image tagging, geolocation detection, and API services.
+- **backend**: Python backend responsible for image tagging, geolocation detection, and API services.
-- **frontend**: Houses the React/Node.js frontend for user interaction and media library management.
+- **frontend**: React/Node.js frontend for user interaction and media library management.

 ## Installation